Applying for an F-1 Student Visa

-- In your folder have a cover page and on this page have a typewritten statement on why you are coming to the United States and what your educational goals are.
-This should be the first thing that a consular office sees.
+- It is helpful to have a written statement on why you are coming to the United States and what your educational goals are, and practice saying it in English.

-- Make sure that you have all your financial documents in order proving that you or a sponsor has enough money to take care of you while you are studying in the U.S. Include these documents in your folder.
+- Make sure that you bring all of your financial documents proving that you or a sponsor has enough money to support you while you are studying in the U.S. Include these documents in your folder.

 For Additional Help Obtaining Your Visa